xtmgah/AS-Quant/README.md

 AS-Quant generates the expression level of alternative splicing among two different biological comditions.

 # Installation
-AS-Quant tool can be downloaded and installed from github.
+AS-Quant tool can be downloaded directly from github.
 User need to have python installed in their machine.
-It can work Windows, Linux and Mac platform.
+It can work on Windows, Linux and Mac platform.

-User will need to run the ARC.py file in order to demostrate the AS events.
+User will need to run the ARC.py file in order to demonstrate the AS events.

 $python3 ARC.py